alabou/NMOS-MatroxOnly/NMOS With AAC.md

 The Flow's `profile` and `level` attributes map to the member MPEG-4_audio_profile_and_level of the MPEG-4_audio_descriptor of an MPEG2-TS transport stream.
 See the [RTP transport based on RFC 2250](#rtp-transport-based-on-rfc-2250) section.

 Informative note: The Flow's `profile` and `level` attributes are always required.
 The `profile-level-id` parameter of the SDP transport file is REQUIRED according to RFC 3640, OPTIONAL according to RFC 6416 is REQUIRED by this specification.
-There is no default value defied by RFC 3640 or RFC 6416.
+There is no default value defined by RFC 3640 or RFC 6416.

 - [Bit Rate](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#bit-rate)
   The Flow resource MUST indicate the target encoding bit rate (kilobits/second) of the AAC bitstream.
 The stream's active config MUST be compliant with the `bit_rate` attribute of the Flow.
 The `bit_rate` integer value is expressed in units of 1000 bits per second, rounding up.